Next Generation EU: Rule of law

 However, things are more complicated because the rule of law mechanism together with the Next Generation recovery plan is part of the new European 7-year budget cycle, and it is in relation to that where unanimity is required.
 That's where Poland and Hungary have been pausing the process.
 Their veto has politically blocked the entering into force of the Next Generation EU recovery fund and the disbursement of funds all across the EU.

 The EU faces a dilemma.
 Germany and a few other countries are trying to find a compromise; but most EU governments are against compromise.
 There are a few other options.
 One is the possibility of adopting the new mechanism and EU recovery plan through an alternative process to exclude Hungary and Poland from benefiting from recovery funds.
 There are controversies about what are the possible options, and it is not clear how this deadlock will be resolved.
 In the meantime, there is a delay of disbursements of funds as well as enacting the EU budget itself.
 In case of reaching an agreement, Hungary would receive €11 billion, and Poland €40 billion.
 Since the Polish and Hungarian governments foresaw their positions would lead them to lose out on EU funding, they decided to hold the entire budget to ransom – including the COVID-19 recovery plan.

-Recovery and Resilience Plan approval
+National Recovery and Resilience Plan approval

-To receive support from the RRF, member states need to submit national Recovery and Resilience Plans (RRP), including targets, milestones, and estimated costs.
+To receive support in the form of grants and loans from the Recovery and Resilience Facility (RRF) for the period 2021–2026, member states need to submit National Recovery and Resilience Plans (NRRP), which shall include targets, milestones, and estimated costs.
 Eventually, the European Council, by qualified majority vote, will approve or disapprove the plans.

-The RRP must outline how each member state intends to use these investments to contribute to the green and digital priorities foreseen by the commission.
+The NRRP must outline how each member state intends to use these investments to contribute to the green and digital priorities foreseen by the commission.
 To do so, two targets have been set: 37% of the spending must be channeled to green, and 21% to digital related, actions.
 Member states must comply with the objective of EU climate neutrality by 2050.

 The deadline for submission of the Recovery and Resilience plans was 30 April 2021.
 Member states were encouraged to submit a preliminary draft plan from 15 October 2020.